Catoverflow/Inet-Daemon/v2/readme.md

 ## Dependencies

-python3 wireguard-tools bird
+`python3` `wireguard-tools` `bird`

+And python packages in `requirements.txt`

 ## Details

-Set up WireGuard tunnel as basis of OSPF overlay.
+Set up WireGuard tunnel as basis of OSPF, maintaining a dynamic configurable Mesh network.
 ## Steps

 1. Get keypair for this device

-    Add the public key to remote config
+    Add the public key and device info (if new) to remote config (refer to exp.yml)

 2. Run `python setup.py ${github repo} $(this_device_uuid) $(wireguard_privatekey_in_string)`